stackvana/microcule/ReadMe.md

 ### No Containers

   - By design, ships with no container or OS virtualization
-  - Will work with any Container or Virtual Machine solutions ( it's your choice! )
+  - Since it makes no assumptions about worker environment, `microcule` will work with any Container or Virtual Machine solutions
   - Isolates state of microservice per system process and request ( stateless service requests )
   - Handles Microservice error handling and custom timeouts